vtsoi4seneca-ops/aig230-nlp-project-parliament-factcheck/README.md

 3. Save the final training dataset to [`data/training_pairs.json`](data/training_pairs.json).
 4. Fine-tune the base model with the training notebook or the Python training script.
 5. Convert the merged Hugging Face model to GGUF for downstream inference.
+6. Run GGUF-based inference with the standalone inference script.

 ## Dataset